Shift K3y

-Lewis Shay Jankel (born 27 May 1993), better known by his stage name Shift K3Y (pronounced "shift key"), is a British DJ, record producer, singer and songwriter, from London.
+Lewis Shay Jankel (born 27 May 1993), better known by his stage name Shift K3Y (pronounced "shift key"), is a British DJ, record producer and songwriter, from London.
 He is best known for his 2014 singles "Touch", which peaked at number 3 on the UK Singles Chart, and "I Know".

 Career

 2011–2012: Early career and record deals

 Jankel released his debut EP Step in the City on 12 December 2011, through Marco Del Horno's record label Bullet Train.
 "Manage Ya", one of the EP tracks, was supported by BBC Radio 1 and 1Xtra DJs including MistaJam and Toddla T. On 23 July 2012, he released his second EP Left and Right with the label.
 Throughout the year, he released many remixes and bootlegs.
 Towards the end of 2012, he gained the attention of Borgore's record label Buygore and his song "Wiggle With It" featured exclusively on the label's Buygore Allstars Vol. 1 compilation.
 He released his third EP Let You Down through Buygore, and the track "Geeky Playtime" gained exposure through being uploaded to UKF.